MaxSergueev/ResearchProject/README.md

 ## Introduction

 In computer graphics, there are two primary methods of rendering: offline and real-time.
-While offline renders can take time to render each frame in intricate detail, real-time solutions are expected to produce convincing scenes at 60 frames per second while competing for computational resources with physics and gameplay systems.
+While offline renders can take time to create each frame in intricate detail, real-time solutions are expected to produce convincing scenes at 60 frames per second while competing for computational resources with physics and gameplay systems.
 This project aims to explore mountain and terrain generation in Unreal Engine 5, leveraging C++ thread pooling, chunk streaming and derivative-driven value noise.
 This research evaluates the viability of creating highly detailed, distinct biomes entirely on the CPU, and later identifying structural bottlenecks that can be resolved